You are here

 DPI is requiring Timely Initial Evaluations (Indicator 11) data to be reported through WISE to better support our local educational agencies (LEAs) and will be captured annually in the December snapshot’s Year End data collection.
 This will save you time and effort by minimizing the number of applications accessed to report required data, allowing the Indicator 11 application to focus on LEAs responding to notifications of noncompliance.

-- All LEAs will report Indicator 11 data annually through WISE.
-In the past, only LEAs “in cycle” were required to submit data in any given year.
+• All LEAs will report Indicator 11 data annually through WISE.

-- Districts that evaluated students without a WISEid, especially if these were children referred by the Birth to 3 programs, must go back and create WISEids for all children who were evaluated in 2023-2024, even if those children were determined not to be eligible for SPED.
+• Districts that evaluated students without a WISEid, especially if these were children referred by the Birth to 3 programs, must go back and create WISEids for all children who were evaluated, even if those children were determined not to be eligible for special education.

 NOTE: In order to ensure that the data is valid and reliable, please note the following:

-- Once the SEORA record is in WISEdata Portal, Indicator 11 data elements are pushed to WISEdata Portal via your primary SIS or SpEd vendor SIS, as applicable.
+• Once the SEORA record is in WISEdata Portal, Indicator 11 data elements are pushed to WISEdata Portal via your primary SIS or special education SIS, as applicable.

 FAQs, Details, and Use Cases

-For more information refer to the Timely Special Ed Evaluation data element page.
+For more information refer to the Timely Special Education Evaluation data element page.